 THE SECRET TO A MOIST AND FLUFFY BANANA BREAD

-Baking soda requires an acid to be activated, in this recipe I’ve used both frozen yogurt and lemon juice that will activate the baking soda.
+Baking soda requires an acid to be activated, in this recipe I’ve used both yogurt and lemon juice that will activate the baking soda.
 That will result in a super moist, soft and fluffy banana bread.

 This banana bread can be ready in less than an hour, so make sure to try this recipe and let me know what you think!

 If you try this recipe, please don’t forget to rate it and share a picture on social media, tagging #NourishPlate in your posts.
 I would really love to see your creations.
 Bon appetit!